 Every baby develops on their own timeline, and the suggestions on how to cut or prepare particular foods are generalizations for a broad audience.
 Your child is an individual and may have needs or considerations beyond generally accepted practices.
 In determining the recommendations for size and shape of foods, we use the best available scientific information regarding gross, fine, and oral motor development to minimize choking risk.
 The preparation suggestions we offer are for informational purposes only and are not a substitute for child-specific, one-on-one advice from your pediatric medical or health professional or provider.
 It is impossible to fully eliminate all risk of a baby or child choking on any liquid, puree, or food.
 We advise you to follow all safety protocols we suggest to create a safe eating environment and to make educated choices for your child regarding their specific needs.
 Never disregard professional medical advice or delay in seeking it because of something you have read or seen here.

-6 to 9 months old: Finely chop pitted and de-stemmed cherries to fold into soft foods like chia seed pudding, oatmeal, porridge, ricotta cheese, or yogurt.
+Finely chop pitted and de-stemmed cherries to fold into soft foods like chia seed pudding, oatmeal, porridge, ricotta cheese, or yogurt.
+You can also mash the chopped cherries for a smoother texture.
 Pitted and chopped cherries can also add sweetness to savory dishes like cooked grains, mashed vegetables, or shredded meat.
 You can also serve the pitted and chopped cherries on their own for baby to scoop with hands but be prepared for stained hands!
 If you’d like to serve dried cherries, rehydrate the fruit in hot water for 15 minutes, then purée the fruit and fold a small amount (a small spoonful) into a scoopable food.

-12 to 24 months old: If you feel your toddler is ready, try offering whole, pitted, de-stemmed cherries that have been smashed into flat discs.
+If you feel your toddler is ready, try offering whole, pitted, de-stemmed cherries that have been smashed into flat discs.
 If you are finding your child is spitting a lot of the fruit out, try cutting the discs in half to make them smaller.
+Closer to 18 months, you can also try serving bite-sized pieces of dried cherries (pit removed) if you feel the child has developed the biting, tearing, chewing, and swallowing skills needed to eat dried fruit.
+Dried fruit is a choking hazard, so trust your gut and wait to serve dried cherries until you feel your child is ready.

 Check out our 50 Breakfasts for Babies & Toddlers for some recipe ideas to make your mornings just a bit easier.